 Rome, the Eternal City: Masterpieces from the Capitoline Museums’ Collection

-This exhibition will trace the history and art of Rome—“the Eternal City”—from the birth of the Republic to its ancient glory, and from the age of popes to modern times through some 70 sculptures, paintings, and prints primarily from the collection of the Capitoline Museums.
+Explore the glorious history and unparalleled culture of Rome, the Eternal City.
+This exhibition will trace 2,000 years of history and art—from Rome’s founding to its ancient glory; from the age of popes to modern times—through some 70 works mainly from the collection of the Capitoline Museums.

 • Tokyo